 Space Requirements and Portability

-Bike trainers have foldable legs, allowing you to store them in a closet, under a bed, in a garage, basement, etc. They often also have carry handles for easier portability.
+Bike trainers have foldable legs, allowing them to be stored in a closet, under a bed, in a garage, basement, etc. They often also have carry handles for easier portability.

 Fit Adjustability

-One of the biggest benefits of smart bikes against smart trainers is the possibility to adjust their fit.
+One of the biggest benefits of smart bikes over smart trainers is the possibility of adjusting their fit.

 This also gives a space for multi-user usability.
 If more household members are interested in using the smart bike, you can quickly adjust the fit.